Lab-LAMbDA/Usti-nad-Labem-synthetic/README.md

-# Synthetic population generation for Ustí nad Labem (Czechia) based on the open methodology for the Sao Paulo Metropolitan Region
+# Synthetic population generation for Ústí nad Labem district (Czechia) by utilizing the Eqasim Framework

 - [How to use this pipeline to create your own scenario](docs/howto.md)